New Mexico United: New Mexico United U23

-On January 23, 2020, New Mexico United announced that it will field a U23 team in the USL League Two for the 2020 season, intending for the U23 team to bridge the gap between the High Performance Youth Program and the first team.
+On January 23, 2020, New Mexico United announced that it will field a U23 team in the USL League Two for the 2020 season with Luke Sanford, the director of the youth academy, as head manager., intending for the U23 team to bridge the gap between the High Performance Youth Program and the first team.
 The club was scheduled to compete in the Mountain Division.
 However, on April 30, 2020, the United Soccer League announced the cancellation of the 2020 League Two season due to the COVID-19 pandemic in the United States.
 The U23 team did not participate in the 2021 USL League Two season.